RBGKew/bioinfo-utils/docs/hatta.md

 # HATTA

-*Due to an attached storage faiure hatta is offline indefinitely*
+*Due to an attached storage failure hatta is offline indefinitely*

 HATTA is a small (3 node, 192 core) compute cluster, for the use of Kew Scientists.
 It has a variety of bioinformatics and spatial analysis packages installed.
 To get access, or for general queries/software requests, please contact [Matt Clarke](mailto:m.clarke@kew.org).